Battle of Antietam: Morning phase

-Cornfield
+Hooker and Hood attack

 The battle opened at dawn (about 5:30 a.m.) on September 17 with an attack down the Hagerstown Turnpike by the Union I Corps under Joseph Hooker.
-Hooker's objective was the plateau on which sat the Dunker Church, a modest whitewashed building belonging to a local sect of German Baptists.
+Hooker's objective was the plateau on which sat the Dunker Church, a modest whitewashed building belonging to a congregation of German Baptist Brethren.
 Hooker had approximately 8,600 men, little more than the 7,700 defenders under Stonewall Jackson, and this slight disparity was more than offset by the Confederates' strong defensive positions.
 Abner Doubleday's division moved on Hooker's right, James Ricketts's moved on the left into the East Woods, and George Meade's Pennsylvania Reserves division deployed in the center and slightly to the rear.
 Jackson's defense consisted of the divisions under Alexander Lawton and John R. Jones in line from the West Woods, across the Turnpike, and along the southern end of Miller's Cornfield.
 Four brigades were held in reserve inside the West Woods.

 As the first Union men emerged from the North Woods and into the Cornfield, an artillery duel erupted.
-Confederate fire was from the horse artillery batteries under Jeb Stuart to the west and four batteries under Col. Stephen D. Lee on the high ground across the pike from the Dunker Church to the south.
+Confederate fire was from the horse artillery batteries under Jeb Stuart to the west and four batteries under Colonel Stephen D. Lee on the high ground across the pike from the Dunker Church to the south.
 Union return fire was from nine batteries on the ridge behind the North Woods and twenty 20-pounder Parrott rifles, 2 miles (3 km) east of Antietam Creek.
-The conflagration caused heavy casualties on both sides and was described by Col. Lee as "artillery Hell."
+The conflagration caused heavy casualties on both sides and was described by Colonel Lee as "artillery Hell."

 Seeing the glint of Confederate bayonets concealed in the Cornfield, Hooker halted his infantry and brought up four batteries of artillery, which fired shell and canister over the heads of the Federal infantry into the field.
 A battle began, with considerable melee action with rifle butts and bayonets due to short visibility in the corn.
 Officers rode about cursing and yelling orders no one could hear in the noise.
 Rifles became hot and fouled from too much firing; the air was filled with a hail of bullets and shells.

-Meade's 1st Brigade of Pennsylvanians, under Brig.
-Gen. Truman Seymour, began advancing through the East Woods and exchanged fire with Col. James Walker's brigade of Alabama, Georgia, and North Carolina troops.
+Meade's 1st Brigade of Pennsylvanians, under Brigadier General Truman Seymour, began advancing through the East Woods and exchanged fire with Colonel James Walker's brigade of Alabama, Georgia, and North Carolina troops.
 As Walker's men forced Seymour's back, aided by Lee's artillery fire, Ricketts's division entered the Cornfield, also to be torn up by artillery.
-Brig.
-Gen. Abram Duryée's brigade marched directly into volleys from Col. Marcellus Douglass's Georgia brigade.
+Brigadier General Abram Duryée's brigade marched directly into volleys from Colonel Marcellus Douglass's Georgia brigade.
 Enduring heavy fire from a range of 250 yd and gaining no advantage because of a lack of reinforcements, Duryée ordered a withdrawal.